Atoms and Ions Explained:

 However, an atom can also lose an electron and in doing so become positively charged.
 These positively charged atoms then become electron magnets or free radicals, because they try to steal an electron from another atom in order to be neutral again.
 They destroy the structure of the electron shells in other atoms, in a process which is called oxidation.

-Once it has one electron too many, an atom or molecule can be negatively charged, and will give an electron to other molecules.
+Once it has one electron too many, an atom or molecule can be negatively charged and will give an electron to other molecules.
 If an atom or molecule has a charge - whether positive or negative - it is sometimes called an ion.
 If water is ionized, many of its molecules are electrically charged.
 So, both positively charged H3O+ molecules and negatively charged OH- molecules are formed through ionization of water.
-The OH- molecules are alkaline and good for the body, because they can supply electrons and neutralize free radicals, while the H3O+ molecules are acidic.
+The OH- molecules are alkaline and good for the body because they can supply electrons and neutralize free radicals, while the H3O+ molecules are acidic.
 Water ionizers produce two different types of water: one acidic and the other alkaline.
 Up to a pH of 9.5 the alkaline water can be used, while the acidic water is ideal for disinfection.

 Size Ratios Within An Atom

 Looking at the size ratios within an atom is intriguing.
-The nucleus has a diameter which varies from one ten-thousandth to a hundred thousandth of the total atomic diameter.
+The nucleus has a diameter which varies from one ten-thousandth to a hundred-thousandth of the total atomic diameter.
 If you imagine a nucleus to be the size of a golf ball, it would be a ten-thousandth of the entire atomic diameter, but would also have electrons buzzing around the nucleus in a radius of at least 213 meters – making it even larger!
 If you put the golf ball on a field, then walk 213 meters away, you’d finally hit an electron, but it would be much smaller than a golf ball, around the size of a pinhead.

 For very large atoms, you would need to travel further away to get to the outermost electron, because the distance from the nucleus to the outermost electron can be 100,000 times the diameter of its core.
-If you placed this golf ball on a field, you would have to travel another 2 kilometres to get to the outermost electron, which would still be tiny.
+If you placed this golf ball on a field, you would have to travel another 2 kilometers to get to the outermost electron, which would still be tiny.
 The mass of the core is 99.9% of the total weight of an atom, while the mass of the electrons is 0.1% of its total weight.
 As you may have gathered, an atom consists of extremely small particles that are in motion and lots of empty space.

 Electrons, Neutrons, Protons

-Electrons, neutrons and protons are the smallest particles of an atom, but there are smaller particles called quarks which consist of electrons, neutrons and protons.
+Electrons, neutrons, and protons are the smallest particles of an atom, but there are smaller particles called quarks which consist of electrons, neutrons and protons.
 Quantum theory deals with those objects, but they are hardly recognizable even with the most powerful microscope.

 Basically, protons attract electrons and particles, then with the same charge they push each other away.
 So why is the core of an element stable, if protons are pushing each other away?
 This is due to the neutrons in the nucleus, which work as a glue and prevent the nucleus from falling apart.